-In an expression of commitment to public participation, service delivery and clean accountable government; the council presents this IDP document to its stakeholders and community of Mohokare at large because when we work together we can do so much more.
-People of South Africa fought very hard for many years at great cost to their lives and freedom of many of them; the price and the value of freedom cannot be more tangible than in the very municipality in which Ntatemoholo Albert Nzula was born.
-Indeed, Mohokare is a home of legends Ntatemoholo Lucas Majozi whom was an active participant in the Second World War as a stretch-bearer.
-In accordance with the provisions of the laws that govern the affairs of the municipality we have embarked upon a process of consultation with the local community with a view to present the IDP and Budget for the 2018/19 Financial Year.
+In accordance with the provisions of the laws that govern the affairs of the municipality we have embarked upon a process of consultation with the local communities, with a view to present the IDP and Budget for the 2019/20 Financial Year.
 Chapter 4 of the Municipal Systems Act 32 of 2000 makes community participation in the affairs, programmes and activities of the municipality a legal obligation.
-This IDP is therefore the culmination of a lengthy process of consultation with the local community.
-Accordingly, this IDP carries the aspirations of the masses of our community which the 2018/19 Budget must seek to finance.
+This IDP& Budget are therefore the culmination of a lengthy process of consultation with the local communities.
+Accordingly, this IDP carries the aspirations of the masses of our communities which the 2019/20 Budget must seek to finance.
 Therefore, this IDP must be seen as a beacon of hope that will continue to guide us over the next financial year in our collective endeavours of building a better life for all our communities.
-We further commit ourselves to continue to provide free basic services to our indigent households while at the same time plead for and encourage deserving households to register their indigent status at municipal offices.
+Reflection of free basic services and encourage deserving households to register for indigent should be imperative in the development agenda of the municipality.